krgross/st512-course-notes/docs/05-FactorialExperiments.md

 <!-- \end{center} -->
 Each of the four means above are called *cell means*, because they provide the average response for each 'cell' in the factorial table.
 More generally, cell means are the average response for each unique treatment combination.

-In addition to cell means, we can define {\em marginal means} as the averages of cell means.
+In addition to cell means, we can define *marginal means* as the averages of cell means.
 That is, the marginal mean for level $i$ of factor A is the average of each of the cell means associated with level $i$, where the average is taken over all the levels of factor B.  In a 2 $\times$ 2 design, the two marginal means for factor A are
 \[
 \bar{\mu}_{1+} =\frac{\mu_{11} +\mu_{12} }{2}
 \]